HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/other/internet.md

 Your device has an internet address.
 Just like a street address, this is how your device can be found.
-This internet adress is called the IP address.
+This internet address is called the IP address.
 IP means Internet Protocol, more about that later.

 The IP address has the form xxx.xxx.xxx.xxx, where xxx must be a number from 0 - 255.